regine/meltmodel/organization.md

 __shading.txt__: A sample parameter file for the shading utility.

-Note that you need to adjust the input/output paths in the example parameter files and copy them to the folder of the executables.
+Note that you need to adjust the input/output paths in the example parameter files and copy the parameter files to the folder of the executables (folder bin).
 Then you should be able to run the example.
-Files are given in binary format as required by the model, but also in asci-format.
-Sometimes the asci-files need to be freshly converted into binary format (using ascigrid) on the platform you are working on for the model to run.
+Grid files are given in binary format as required by the model, but also in asci-format.
+Sometimes the asci-files need to be freshly converted into binary format on the platform you are working on (using ascigrid) for the model to run.

 ### After building the Model